danrot/danielrotter.at/site/uses.md

 ## Editor

-I use [Neovim](http://neovim.io/) as an editor respectively IDE exclusively.
+I used [Neovim](http://neovim.io/) as an editor respectively IDE for quite some time.
 In contrast to popular belief it supports quite a lot, including auto-completion and debugging (at least with some extensions).
 Maybe it takes a bit more time to set everything up the way you like it, but in my opinion it is totally worth it.
 My [Neovim configuration](https://github.com/danrot/dotfiles/blob/master/nvim/init.lua) is available on GitHub.

+However, I made the switch to [Helix](https://helix-editor.com/).
+Even though it sometimes feels a bit rough around the edges it supports of the features I need out of the box, which means there is almost no need for extensions.
+The hardest part was re-training my muscle memory to get used to its keyboard mapping, which is quite different, but it feels like I can get things done with less keystrokes.

 ## Terminal

-Since I am programming using Neovim, I am spending most of my time in a terminal, which is [kitty](https://sw.kovidgoyal.net/kitty/) in my case.
+Since I am programming using Helix and previously Neovim, I am spending most of my time in a terminal, which is [kitty](https://sw.kovidgoyal.net/kitty/) in my case.
 It is incredibly fast and is highly configurable.
 I also like that it has built-in support for tabs and window splits.
 This means there is no need for an additional terminal multiplexer like tmux, which did never work very well for me, especially when I wanted to copy multiple lines from the terminal.
 My